 Many employees may want to take leave during the festive period.
 For Australian users, it’s important to take into account the rules of each employees’ award or employment agreement, as set out by Fair Work.

 If your company has a shutdown period over the festive break, be aware of your obligations as an employer.
-Some awards may allow for employees to be directed to take leave (with notice); however, you cannot always force employees to use their leave.
+For Australia, some awards may allow for employees to be directed to take leave (with notice); however, you cannot always force employees to use their leave.
 If they don’t agree, they must be paid at their ordinary rate of pay for the shutdown period.
 Make sure you check the rules of your employees’ award or agreement first, as these may differ depending on the award.

 To understand how the system handles leave for employees submitting timesheets, employees working default hours and more, take a look at our support article.